olleholmgren/stugan2/README.md

 - Github has been use to store the repository as well as version control with git
 - Heroku has been used to deploy the project

+## Bugs

+- No bugs in current state of the project

+## Future improvements

+- Implementing a working solution to the problem with ignoring and preventing the user to write input while program is printing text.
+  I have started on this function but never got it fully working.

 ## Deployment

 ### Version Control